DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/06TrafficMonitor/connTopo.md

 # traffic topology

 Click `Traffic Topology` in the left navigation bar to open the page.
-This function displays the topological relationship of all services under the grid.
+This function displays the topological relationship of all services under the mesh.
 Users can select `View Mode` and `Namespace` to filter and display service nodes.

 ![Traffic Topology](../../images/monitor-topo.png)